WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/32_Jonah/Jonah_3.md

 Who knows?
 God may turn and relent and turn from his fierce anger, so that we may not perish."

 ###### 10
-When God saw what they did, how they turned from their evil way, God relented of the disaster that he had said he would do to them, and he did not do it. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+When God saw what they did, how they turned from their evil way, God relented of the disaster that he had said he would do to them, and he did not do it.

 ***